superrnovae/luks2-master-key-extract/README.md

 	You will find the output in the file named 'keys'

- 6. Modify the device variable in script.py to fit your setup.

- 7. Run python script.
+ 6. Run python script.
 (You will be asked to provide sudo password)

      We will need a pair of 256 bit keys that are consecutive in the memory.
-You can do that by hand, or you can use the script as described below.
+You can do that by hand, or you can use the script as shown below (Replace /dev/any/any with your device).

 		````
 		chmod +x script.py
-		./script.py
+		./script.py /dev/any/any
 		````

      The script will automate the process for us by reading the output provided by findaes and generate master-keys in binary format.
 After that it will run cryptsetup luksAddKey command using generated binary files as --master-key-file argument.

- 8. Set new passphrase when asked.
+ 7. Set new passphrase when asked.

- 9. Use any of the available tools to securely delete all generated files.
+ 8. Use any of the available tools to securely delete all generated files.

  ---